gil121983/obfuscatedPHP/README.md

 -------------
 obfuscatedPHP
 -------------
-A fast and simple YARA rule made with regex.
-Catching obfuscated GET/POST requets and suspicious php function calls combinations  (like assert($_POST) or base64_encode()),that are generated with bitwise operations or complex string manipulations.
+A fast and simple YARA rules set, Using complex regex patterns for catching obfuscated and suspicious PHP function calls combinations that are hidden as bitwise operations or string manipulations.

+For example :
+  <?php $_='as'.'sert';$_($_POST[5]);?>
+This combination is highly common in malicious files.
+Using a concatenated funcion name (assert) with argument like $_POST, while containg the concatenated function name in variable ($_) makes it harder to detect.
+Here comes the power of regex.

 Author: Gil Stolar (Secopx LTD)